Tim Lopes (journalist): Traffickers involved

 Claudino dos Santos Coelho (known by the nicknames Xuxa and Russão) escaped from the Bangu penitentiary in Rio's Zona Oeste (West Zone) in February 2013, along with 30 other prisoners by tunneling to a sewer.
 By September 2013 he was one of those leading a gang of sixty heavily armed bandits ensconced in the jungled hills above Rio (between Covanca and Lins de Vasconcelos) as a home base from which they preyed on neighborhoods.
 When the police special forces unit of BOPE mounted an operation against them in September 2013 he and another trafficker were killed in the ensuing gun battle along with a lieutenant of BOPE.

 Elizeu Felício de Souza (Zeu) was responsible for setting fire to Lopes's body.
 In 2007 he was paroled, at which point he fled to the Complexo do Alemão, which was an area outside of police interference at that time.
 Zeu was later secretly filmed working as a drug trafficker in the Complexo do Alemão.
 It was only in 2010 when military and police units invaded the network of favelas in the Complexo that they discovered him hiding in a house in a part of the Complexo known as Coqueiro.
 He was taken into custody.
 The arrest was widely publicized and applauded in Rio's media.

-Ângelo Ferreira da Silva (Primo), who was sentenced to nine years.
+Ângelo Ferreira da Silva (Primo) was sentenced to nine years.
 After he had completed a sixth of his total sentence he was let out of prison on work release, at which point he fled.
 He was recaptured by police in the Rio suburb of Santa Cruz in May 2010.

 Other traffickers implicated in Lopes's torture and murder were André da Cruz Barbosa, or André Capeta (André the Devil), who cut off Lopes's legs and ordered others to burn the body; Flávio Reginaldo dos Santos (Buda); and Maurício de Lima Matias (Boizinho), who were all killed in confrontations with police.